lemonliu2023/lingo-reader/packages/epub-parser/README.md

 **When parsing EPUB files:**
 **(1)** The first step involves parsing files like `container.xml`, `.opf`, and `.ncx`, which contain metadata (title, author, publication date, etc.), resource information (paths to images and other assets within the EPUB), and sequential chapter display information (Spine).

 **(2)** The second step handles resource paths within chapters.
 References to resources in chapter files are only valid internally, so they must be converted to paths usable in the display environment—either as blob URLs in browsers or absolute filesystem paths in Node.js.

-**(3)** Additionally, EPUB encryption, signatures, and permissions (managed via `encryption.xml`, `signatures.xml`, and `rights.xml` respectively) need processing.
-Like `container.xml`, these files reside in the `/META-INF/` directory with fixed filenames.
-Currently, `@lingo-reader/epub-parser` supports the first two functionalities, with the third (encryption handling) coming soon—meaning it currently works with unencrypted EPUBs.
+**(3).** The encryption information of an EPUB file is stored in the `META-INF/encryption.xml` file.
+Version `0.3.x` supports parsing encrypted EPUB files, but it requires adherence to a specific encryption scheme and the provision of a private key for decryption.
+The supported encryption methods are detailed in the `initEpubFile` section.

+**(4).** In addition, EPUB files may also include signatures and rights management information, stored in the `signatures.xml` and `rights.xml` files, respectively.
+Like `container.xml`, these files are located in the `/META-INF/` directory and have fixed filenames.
+Support for parsing these files will be added in future updates of `@lingo-reader/epub-parser`.

 The parser follows the [EPUB 3.3](https://www.w3.org/TR/epub-33/#sec-pkg-metadata) and [Open Packaging Format (OPF) 2.0.1 v1.0](https://idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.4.1) specifications.
 Its API aims to expose all available file information comprehensively.